Writing Tips: How to Come Up With 50 Ideas in 30 Minutes

 Be as specific as possible.

 The following is a process for coming up with tons of topic ideas, but the specifics are up to you.
-As you write stuff down, also force yourself to be specific.
+As you write ideas down, also force yourself to be specific.

 1. Go to a place that is free from distractions and interruptions.